Ever wonder what it's like to experience a day in the life of a nurse? Or what an OB nurse does? Or even what it takes to become an OBGYN nurse?

 I’ve worked as an OB nurse for over a decade, and have always arrived at least 15 minutes early for my shift.
 This isn’t because I am dying to go to work.
-Instead, some extra time allows me to mentally prepare for the day’s challenges and devise my plan accordingly.
+Instead, some extra time allows me to mentally prepare for the typical day’s challenging stressful situations and devise my plan accordingly.

 A good day in OB begins with one patient.
 For instance, a first-time mom and her husband of two years are madly in love and anxiously awaiting the arrival of their little girl.
 She is centimeters dilated, her water has broke, and she's becoming uncomfortable.

-As an RN in labor and delivery, you will gain hands-on experience on checking how far someone is dilated.
+As a registered nurse (RN) in labor and delivery, you will gain hands-on experience on checking how far someone is dilated.
 In addition to dilation, we check the effacement and station.
 From there, we can move on with our assessment.
 However, this won’t begin until we hear the baby’s heartbeat.

 When a mother comes to us in labor or at another time in the pregnancy, we attach them to the external fetal monitor to retrieve fetal heart tones and contractions.
 Just like the interpretation of an EKG, we observe the fetal heart rate variability to distinguish how healthy the fetus is.
 This is an ongoing assessment conducted throughout labor and can change the care plan in an instant.
 This ever-changing environment is one of the many stressors of OB nursing.
 You are required to be on your toes at all times, ready for anything to happen.